Colorado Instructions for Forcible Entry and Detainer (FED) / Evictions

 These handy instructions are available through the Colorado courts web-site and provided for your complimentary use.

 Document Last Modified: 1/24/2020

 These instructions, supplied by the Colorado Judicial Branch are for informational purposes only and warn the reader that they do not constitute legal advice in any way.
 When filing in court for an eviction, it's wise to consult with an attorney.

-The instructions in this guide provided by Colorado are comprehensive and address some of the responsibilities in the eviction process for both the landlord and the tenant.
+The instructions in this guide provided by Colorado are comprehensive and address some responsibilities in the eviction process for both the landlord and the tenant.

-The six-page guide offers definitions to legal terms used in eviction and court procedures, detailed explanations for filling out the Forcible Entry & Detainer Complaint form, and how the form may filed with the county Clerk of Court and be served on a tenant.
+The six-page guide offers definitions to legal terms used in eviction and court procedures, detailed explanations for filling out the Forcible Entry & Detained Complaint form, and how the form may be filed with the County Clerk of Court and be served on a tenant.

 The guide lists court fees (these fees are subject to change, so check with your county Clerk of Court) and it offers examples of potential outcomes in the eviction hearing.

-Further information on the Forcible Entry & Detainer process that is used in Colorado evictions may be found here: Courts.state.co.us
+Further information on the Forcible Entry & Detained process that is used in Colorado evictions may be found here: Courts.state.co.us

 Colorado Landlord Tenant Law and RegulationsView Article >